forestgrape/coronavirus/economics.md

 > ### Baseline principles
 >
 > 1. All should be able to live the life we want while respecting the rest of the world doing so too.
 > 2. Building on 1. all should have economic opportunities to pursue the jobs wanted.
 Fairness in the following is used in the sense of equal opportunities.
+(Inspired by John Rawls' theory of justice)
 > 3. Fairness is achieved by increasing fairness for everybody and not by trying to fix unfairness for certain subgroups.
 Singling out subgroups yields new unfairness and spinning the wheel one ends up with individuals.
 So the best is, to start right away with fairness for everybody.

+## Summary
+From time to time part of the economy are shaken, local or worldwide, in specific branches or more uniform.
+Covid-19 does so in specific branches.
+Usually governments need to support both companies and individuals to prevent them falling.
+An ideal economical system according to liberal values would adapt itself.
+First classical support measures are listed.
+Next a universal credit framework is proposed:
+* empower everybody to design the economic life
+* and thereby create a fairer economy
+* improves the resilience of the economical system since everybody has the capability to reorganize and reorientate
+* all existing social support systems (e.g. unemployment) can be replaced by the credit system

+The credit system is accompanied by a modern infrastructure supporting and/or providing
+* education
+* transportation
+* health care

 ## Thoughts about Economical Systems